 Today’s Struggle, Tomorrow’s Strength

 An interpersonal counseling group for any student looking for peer support, feedback, and accountability in working toward their therapeutic goals.
-Concerns addressed will be determined by the members, and may include adjustment (or re-adjustment) to campus, building confidence, family and relationship issues, and coping with mental health challenges.
+Concerns addressed will be determined by the members, and may include adjustment (or re-adjustment) to campus, building confidence, family and relationship issues, and coping with mental health and other life challenges.

-Open/Screening/Referral Criteria: Closed- Will be capped at 6-7 people due to space limitations.
-Group Screening with Elaine required.
+How to Join: Weekly group; will be capped at 6-7 people due to space limitations.
+Set up a pre-group meeting with Elaine.

 Acceptance and Commitment Therapy (ACT) For Anxiety